 As long as the premiums are paid, this type of coverage is active for your whole life, guaranteeing the eventual payout of a death benefit.
 It can cost 5-10X more but if the premium is within budget, it can be a good option for anyone interested in insurance that accumulates cash value and doesn’t end.

-Real-world example: Frank is 65 years old, and approaching retirement.
+Real-world example: Frank is 68 years old, and retired.
 He wants to make sure he doesn’t saddle his loved ones with expenses when he passes away.
 He’s looking for coverage that doesn’t expire, so he can guarantee the payout of a death benefit that will take care of his final expenses.
 A whole life policy makes the most sense for Frank because he will be covered for the duration of his life.

 Term policies last for a specific amount of time (your term), and there is no cash value accumulation.
 The death benefit is only payable to the beneficiaries upon the death of the insured person during the term.
 Because it costs less and is more straightforward it's a good option for many people.